 Chelsea Gallo | biography

-Conductor Chelsea Gallo has been praised for her ability to “lead the orchestra with grace and with fiery command” (Schubring).
+Conductor Chelsea Gallo has been praised for her ability to, “…lead the orchestra with grace and fiery command” (Schubring).
 Gallo regularly assists some of the world’s most prominent conductors and musicians which includes serving as an Assistant Conductor for the Detroit Symphony Orchestra.
 Recent and upcoming conducting engagements on behalf of the Detroit Symphony Orchestra include recording the music for Lincoln Motor Company (™) Aviator commercials, the Young Persons Concert in Orchestral Hall for November, Detroit community Leadership events, and further community engagement.
 In addition, Ms. Gallo is the newly appointed Music Director of the Detroit Community Orchestra through the Wu Family Academy.
 Early 2021 engagements include appearances with the Jackson Symphony, Orchestra Sono, and Detroit Pro Arte.
 Most recently, her European management is through Music Et Talent Arist’s Agency where she is represented by Isabelle Raché-Chappellier.
 Gallo is currently engaged in a variety of capacities.
 She was recently selected as a Conducting Fellow for the Dallas Opera for the 2020/2021 season and holds an additional conducting fellowship through “Turn the Spotlight” in New York City.

-Her recent conducting engagements include subscription concerts with the Zilina Philharmonic, Slovak Sinfonietta, Jan Albrecht Symphonic Ensemble, performances with Hartford Opera, the Prayner Konservatorium Symphony Orchestra, the Vienna Konservatorium Opera Orchestra, and a tenure as the assistant conductor for a production at the Volksoper in Vienna.
+Past engagements include subscription concerts with the Zilina Philharmonic, Slovak Sinfonietta, and Jan Albrecht Symphonic Ensemble in Slovakia.
+While in Vienna, Gallo conducted the Prayner Konservatorium Symphony Orchestra and the Vienna Konservatorium Opera Orchestra.
+She held a tenure as the assistant conductor for productions at the Volksoper in Vienna.
 In Czechia, Gallo assisted and covered with the Brno Philharmonic.
 In 2016, she became the first American and first woman to receive her Masters of Arts in Orchestral Conducting through the dual study program of the Vienna Konservatorium and Jan Albrecht Academy.
 Her primary teachers were Maksimilijan Cenčić and Leoš Svárovský.
 Further, she studied piano with Giorgi Latsabidze and violin with Barbara Gorzynska.
 Before graduating,

 Chelsea’s hobbies include running half-marathons, yoga, archery, and playing chamber music with friends.
 Additionally, Chelsea plays professional softball in Austria for the Vienna Wanderers.